perronet/bachelor-thesis/slides/slides_thesis.md

     vruntime = runtime \frac{weight\_of\_nice\_0}{task\_weight}
 \end{equation}

-- *Equation 2 ensures fairness*: the task's timeslice is proportional to its weight
+- *Equation 2*: the task's timeslice is proportional to its weight.
-- *Equation 3 is for interactivity*: tasks with a higher priority modifier will have a low vruntime, and will be picked more often by the scheduler
+- *Equation 3*: tasks with a higher priority modifier will have a low vruntime, and will be picked more often by the scheduler.

 # `ftrace` (Function tracer)